 As explained above, basically any form of moderate exercise will contribute towards improving your sleep quality, so just do something that you enjoy, and which makes you feel peaceful.
 Here are a few suggestions for moderate-paced workouts:

 Yoga: While there are many branches of postural yoga, your average yoga class at a fitness center will constitute a moderate workout which has the added benefit of deep stretching which can release tension that would otherwise prevent you from sleeping.
 Moreover, the focus on breath during a yoga session can be key to alleviate stress and anxiety.

 Swimming: Swimming is a form of low-resistance training that is gentle on your joints.
 It is a safe form of exercise for most people and can be done throughout life.
-It is also an excellent workout if recovering from an injury.
+It is also an excellent workout when recovering from an injury.

-Pilates: Like yoga, Pilates employ stretching along with good core exercises, and generally constitutes a medium intensity workout.
+Pilates: Like yoga, Pilates employs stretching along with good core exercises, and generally constitutes a medium intensity workout.
 Another advantage of Pilates is that it is easy to do from home with a training program or by joining an online class.